vialab/WiktionaryViz/README.md

 - Backend Docker build: `.github/workflows/backend-docker.yml`
 	- Builds the backend image on pushes to `main` when backend files change.
 	- To push to a registry, add secrets and enable login in the workflow (Docker Hub or GHCR).

-- Frontend deploy: `.github/workflows/frontend-deploy.yml`
-	- Builds the frontend with `API_BACKEND` from the repository secret `API_BACKEND`.
-	- Deploys with `gh-pages`.

-Recommended secrets:

-- `API_BACKEND` — public HTTPS URL of your backend for production builds.
-- (Optional) `DOCKERHUB_USERNAME`, `DOCKERHUB_TOKEN` or GHCR equivalents if you want to publish backend images.

 ## Configuration